alibowl/infra-tech-chal/work.md

 - github action added to build image
 - changed github action to build and push to my own repo on dockerhub

+## Add pytest
+ - add `requirements.txt` to lock things in place and have one place for dependencies
+ - `pip install pytest`
+ - `pip install pytest-cov`
+ - Create `test_main.py` for tests
+ - run pytest locally with coverage to make sure passes

+## add pytest to build and push
+ - Update github action with pytest action

 ## Considerations
 - Any improvements to be made
 - Security